 Traction can be a very good conversation to have in lieu of hard numbers.
 What success have you seen thus far?
 What are your early adopters saying about you?
 How does your current success combine with your market size/opportunity and go-to-market strategy to help you hit your key metrics over the next 6–18 months, as well as your 3 year revenue projections.

 If you can present your growth based on traction you already have or compared to a similar company in a related industry, you are positioning yourself to make a very effective case for investment.

 According to a 2016 study on Venture Capitalists’ deal decisions, 64% of early stage investors and 42% of late stage investors said that the team has the most impact on the success of an investment, whereas the product/technology has less importance during the investment decision process.
 Yes, your product or service and its ability to disrupt is a major factor, but your team is a close second.
 Investors want to know who’s involved and if they have the experience and passion to make your startup successful through all the challenges of running a business.

 According to DocSend’s study on pitch decks that were sent to investors, most successful pitch decks were viewed for an average of 3 minutes and 44 seconds with 22.8 seconds typically spent on the team slide.
 This amount of time is second only to the financials.
-Here are a few tips to make the value of your team a quick read:
+Here are a few pitch deck best practices to make the value of your team a quick read:

 Make your images look as uniform as possible.
 Team photos should be cropped so that everyone’s head is roughly the same size.
 Avoid using selfies.